 What are the advantages of libraries?

 Because a library contains both projects and events, it provides a single consolidated location for all your source media and edits.
-You can save libraries on local volumes and XSAN volumes.
+You can save libraries on any hard disk in any location.
 It’s easy to open and close libraries to access the media you need, and it’s simple to move media and projects between libraries.

 How do I update my projects and events?

 When you first open Final Cut Pro X 10.1, you'll see a window with three choices:

 - Update All automatically updates all accessible projects and events and puts them in a separate library for each hard disk.
 Projects and events are accessible if they are in the Movies folder on your startup volume or at the root level of any mounted volumes.
 To be updated, projects and events must also be in the Final Cut Projects and Final Cut Events folders, respectively.